-Where there is no evidence of extenuating circumstances, students will be advised of the requirement to improve their attendance or participation on the programme.
-Where poor attendance or participation is impacting assessment submissions, through late or non-submissions or a drop-in assessment grades, students will be reminded of the potential impact of this on their final award in line with QQI Assessment and Standards, Revised 2013.
+Where there is no evidence of extenuating circumstances, learners will be advised of the requirement to improve their attendance or participation on the programme.
+Where poor attendance or participation is impacting assessment submissions, through late or non-submissions or a drop-in assessment grades, learners will be reminded of the potential impact of this on their final award in line with QQI Assessment and Standards, Revised 2013.

-While a student will not be withdrawn for poor attendance, if they fail the programme as an indirect result of poor attendance or participation without extenuating circumstances this apparent lack of commitment to the programme will be a factor for consideration by the Academic Board in the event of any appeal.
+While a learner will not be withdrawn for poor attendance, if they fail the programme as an indirect result of poor attendance or participation without extenuating circumstances this apparent lack of commitment to the programme will be a factor for consideration by the Academic Board in the event of any appeal.

-7.28 Policy and procedure for a student deferring a period of study
+7.28 Policy and procedure for a learner deferring a period of study

-The purpose of the deferral policy - QA 058 (see Appendix 17) is to define the concept of deferral and to set the principles by which the policy is developed, and the procedure is articulated.
-Portobello Institute defines a deferral as where a student may in certain circumstances be granted permission to interrupt their studies and return at a later agreed date to complete with their own cohort or with a subsequent cohort.
-A deferral process is provided in recognition that there can be occasions when students are prevented from completing the commitment they have undertaken due to extenuating circumstances that are unforeseen and beyond their control.
+The purpose of the Temporary Leave of Absence policy - QA 058 (see Appendix 17) is to define the concept of deferral and to set the principles by which the policy is developed, and the procedure is articulated.
+Portobello Institute defines a Temporary Leave of Absence (TLA) as where a learner may in certain circumstances be granted permission to interrupt their studies and return at a later agreed date to complete with their own cohort or with a subsequent cohort.
+A TLA process is provided in recognition that there can be occasions when learners are prevented from completing the commitment, they have undertaken due to extenuating circumstances that are unforeseen and beyond their control.
 This policy and associated procedure applies to all Portobello Institute programmes.

-- This policy and procedure is based on the duty of care principle that the Institute holds towards all its students. - All students undertaking an accredited programme of study have the right to apply for a deferral where there are relevant circumstances and its processing will be subject to the Institute deferral policy and procedure. - A deferral may be granted to reflect both equitable and compassionate support to students who are experiencing verifiable extenuating circumstances which could not be predicted at the time the student commenced the programme.
-Consideration may also be given to the

-- circumstances that were present and have worsened or where the impact of the circumstances was not possible to ascertain accurately. - As with all student communications, clear and confidential records will be maintained, with due respect for a person's confidential information and requirements of data protection.
+- This policy and procedure is based on the duty of care principle that the Institute holds towards all its learners - All learners undertaking an accredited programme of study have the right to apply for a deferral where there are relevant circumstances, and its processing will be subject to the Institute deferral policy and procedure - A TLA may be granted to reflect both equitable and compassionate support to learners who are experiencing verifiable extenuating circumstances which could not be predicted at the time the learner commenced the programme.
+Consideration may also be given to the circumstances that were present and have worsened or where the impact of the circumstances was not possible to ascertain accurately - As with all learner communications, clear and confidential records will be maintained, with due respect for a person's confidential information and requirements of data protection.

-7.28.1 Criteria used by Portobello Institute to decide if an application for a deferral be granted
+7.28.1 Criteria used by Portobello Institute to decide if an application for a Temporary Leave of Absence be granted

-- The best personal and academic interest of the student - The stage at which a student is on the programme and the programme schedule - The remaining requirements for a student to complete the programme - The academic achievement and commitment and attendance of the student to date - Previous Institute agreements - The reasonableness of the Institute's logistical and operational burden e.g., if the programme were to change programme or module delivery the following year.
+- The best personal and academic interest of the learner - The stage at which a learner is on the programme and the programme schedule - The remaining requirements for a learner to complete the programme - The academic achievement and commitment and attendance of the learner to date - Previous Institute agreements - Whether a programme is due to cease or is in Teachout - The reasonableness of the Institute's logistical and operational burden e.g., if the programme were to change programme or module delivery the following year

-7.28.2 Practical Implications and considerations for Learners before seeking a deferral
+7.28.2 Practical Implications and considerations for Learners before seeking a Temporary Leave of Absence

 The Institute reserves the right to amend the proposed return date where this is impacted by timetabling requirements made known closer to the time.
-Deferring studies may also result in the requirement to repeat programme components or assessments that have already been satisfied, except where a complete module has been successfully completed and this module remains current within the programme.
+Interrupting studies may also result in the requirement to repeat programme components or assessments that have already been satisfied, except where a complete module has been successfully completed and this module remains current within the programme.